Dentistry, DDS Program

 Submit application to the American Association of Dental Schools Application Service (AADSAS) between June 1 and December 1.
 For application, apply online at www.adea.org

+We strongly recommend that you apply within the first two months.
 After your AADSAS application is received by LLUSD, a supplemental application invitation will be emailed to you.
+This can take from 4-6 weeks after the AADSAS application has been submitted.

-Based on the review of a completed supplementary application, DAT scores, transcripts, and recommendations, you may be invited to LLUSD for a personal interview.
+Based on the review of a completed supplemental application, DAT scores, transcripts, and recommendations, you may be invited to LLUSD for a personal interview.

 Q: What is the minimum GPA that you require?

 A: The minimum GPA is 2.7.
-To be a competitive applicant, a 3.3 or higher is preferred.
+To be a competitive applicant, a 3.5 or higher is recommended.

 Q: What DAT scores are competitive?

-A: To be competitive, scores of 19 or above in all areas are advised.
+A: To be competitive, a scores of 20 or above in all areas are advised.

 Q: If I have a sealed transcript will that be considered official?

-A: No. To be considered official, transcripts must be mailed from your institution to LLUSD.
+A: No. To be considered official, transcripts must be mailed directly from your institution to LLUSD.

 Q: Do you accept Canadian DAT scores.